rust-skia/depot_tools/README.md

 # depot_tools

 Tools for working with Chromium development.
-It requires python 2.7 or 3.8 for python 3 support.
+It requires python 3.8.

 ## Tools